-NOV 21, 2019, TORONTO, ONTARIO—The Anglican Foundation of Canada (AFC) has announced $520,000 in funding to support new projects across Canada in its November cycle of awards.
-AFC’s board of directors met in Toronto on November 20–21, 2019 to review its strategic road map and begin to chart a new course for 2020–2023, in addition to awarding grants to over 40 applicants.
+NOV.
+25, 2020, TORONTO, ONTARIO—The Anglican Foundation of Canada (AFC) has announced $210,000 in funding to support new projects across Canada in its November cycle of awards.
+AFC’s board of directors met via Zoom on November 18-19, 2020 to endorse its new 2020-2023 strategic road map, in addition to awarding grants to over 45 applicants.

 ABOUT THE ANGLICAN FOUNDATION OF CANADA